* Opinion polls give Putin around 70 percent support

-A row with Britain over allegations the Kremlin used a nerve toxin to poison a Russian double agent in a sleepy English city denied by Moscow has not dented Putin's standing.
+A row with Britain over allegations the Kremlin used a nerve toxin to poison a Russian double agent in a sleepy English town denied by Moscow has not dented his standing.

-Reuters reporters witnessed multiple people in different locations voting in groups, and then taking photos of themselves in front of the ballot boxes on their phones.
-Some arrived at polling stations on board private-hire buses.
+Reuters reporters witnessed multiple people in different locations voting in groups, and then taking photos of themselves in front of the ballot boxes on their mobile phones.

 In polling station 1515 in Zelenodolsk, 800 km (500 miles) east of Moscow, five people photographed themselves voting.
 Asked by a Reuters reporter why, one of the group, a young woman, said: "What do you mean why?
 It's a photographic report for our bosses."

-At polling station number 216 in Ust-Djeguta, Marina Kostina was supervising two teenage girls who were photographing voters.
-Asked why one woman was photographed, Kostina said: "Her work asked her to report back."
+At polling station number 216 in Ust-Djeguta, in the Karachayevo-Cherkessia region of southern Russia, Marina Kostina was marshalling groups of voters to be photographed.
+Asked why one woman was photographed, Kostina said: "Her work asked her to report in."

-The first politician in years to challenge the Kremlin's grip on power, Alexei Navalny, is barred from the race because of a corruption conviction he says was fabricated.
+The first politician in years to challenge the Kremlin's grip on power, Alexei Navalny, is barred from the race because of a corruption conviction he says was fabricated by the Kremlin.
 He is calling for a boycott of the election, saying it is an undemocratic farce.